-Many people help plan a hospital discharge, and they are often referred to as a "team."
+Many people help planning for discharge and they are often referred to as a "team."

 The team members include:

-- ▶ A doctor.
-He or she authorizes (approves) the hospital discharge. - ▶ A nurse or social worker.
-This person coordinates the discharge, making sure that everything happens when it should.
-He or she also takes care of many details about hospital discharge. - ▶ You, the family caregiver.
+- ▶ The doctor.
+He or she approves (authorizes) the discharge. - ▶ The therapists (physical, occupational or speech therapists working with your family member).
+They evaluate your family member's progress and assess future needs. - ▶ A nurse or social worker.
+This person coordinates the discharge, making sure that everything happens when it should. - ▶ You, the family caregiver.
 You likely are the one who knows your family member best.

 Tell the nurse or social worker that you are the family caregiver.
 Meet with this person as soon as you can to talk about discharge.

 This is a good time to discuss:

-- ▶ How much time you can devote to being a family caregiver - ▶ Whether you will provide all or some of the needed care - Whether you can continue to work at your job or must take time off - Whether you have any health problems or other limitations, such as not being able to lift heavy weights - Whether you have other commitments, such as caring for young children - All your other questions and concerns about being a family caregiver
+- How much time you can devote to being a family caregiver - Whether you will provide some or all of the needed care - Whether you need to, and can, take time off from work - ▶ Health problems, such as not being able to lift heavy weights - Whether you have other commitments, such as caring for young children - ▶ All your other questions and concerns about being a family caregiver